 Chiropractic may be a good place to start, especially if you have dull pain.

-Adjacent vertebra move forward (anterior).
+The adjacent vertebra moves forward (anterior).
 Commonly cervical spondylolisthesis.
 Cervical Spondylosis is an umbrella term used to describe degenerative changes in the cervical spine when there is no clear answer as to why you suffer from any one of a long list of symptoms already mentioned above.

 Cervical curve collapse